Chevrotain/chevrotain/readme.md

 ## Dependencies

-There is a single dependency to [regexp-to-ast](https://github.com/bd82/regexp-to-ast) library.
+There is a single dependency (outside this monorepo) to [regexp-to-ast](https://github.com/bd82/regexp-to-ast) library.
 This dependency is included in the bundled artifacts, for ease of consumption in browsers.

 ## Compatibility